 Circulation Loan Periods

-Reserve Materials - The reserve collection, located behind the circulation desk, includes study aids such as hornbooks, nutshells, examples and explanations, the roadmap series, frequently used treatises, a number of current Virginia treatises, and audio and video tapes.
-Class readings placed on temporary reserve by law faculty are also available on reserve.
-Reserve materials are noted as "LAW-RSV" in the library's online catalog.
-Reserve materials, both permanent and class reserves, normally circulate for four hours.
-Some, like videos, circulate for one day.
+Reserve Materials: The Reserve Collection, located behind the Circulation Desk, includes study aids such as hornbooks, nutshells, Examples and Explanations, the CrunchTime series, frequently used treatises and outlines, a number of current Virginia treatises and CLE materials, DVDs and audio CDs.
+Class readings placed on temporary reserve by law faculty are also available.
+Reserve materials, both permanent and class reserves, normally circulate for four hours at a time, with overnight check out starting four hours before closing.
+Popular DVDs check out for three days.
+Reserve materials may leave the library provided they are returned on time.

 Materials which may be used only within the library: